-Both projects involve some technologically sophisticated solutions such as wells with horizontal legs 11-12 kilometers drilled in the seabed under shallow waters from large platforms standing on the shore right by the coastline.
+Both projects involve some technologically sophisticated solutions such as wells with horizontal legs 11-12 kilometers long – drilled in the seabed under shallow waters from large onshore platforms by the coastline.
 Shell has also built the first LNG plant in Russia (two trains, 5 mm tons per year each) in the south of the island.
 Most of the oil and gas is produced in the north-east of the island, far from its capital city of Yuzhno-Sakhalinsk,

 Sakhalin would have been worth visiting without the oil, although Chekhov paints a depressing picture of its nature and especially its climate.
 Luckily, Tim Newman of White Sun of the Desert has uploaded some of the pictures he took when working in Sakhalin.
 You won’t see anything like them elsewhere, so use the chance while it lasts.